Nevada lieutenant governor leads rally against trans women in sports

 Anthony’s rally also highlights a growing culture-war issue that Republicans hope to make more prominent in the legislative session, which started Monday.

-Buck’s Senate Bill 112 would allow trans athletes to participate in sports teams as long as they are co-ed, said Buck, R-Henderson, in a Wednesday interview.
-It also would allow students to file civil action against a school for allowing a trans girl to compete in a girls’ sports team.
+Buck’s Senate Bill 112 would allow trans athletes to participate in team sports as long as they are co-ed, said Buck, R-Henderson, in a Wednesday interview.
+It also would allow students to file civil action against a school for allowing a trans girl to compete in a girls team sport.

-Gurr, R-Spring Creek, has similar legislation, but a bill has yet to be written as of Wednesday afternoon.
+Gurr, R-Spring Creek, has similar legislation, but a bill had yet to be written as of Wednesday afternoon.

 “You take this 10, 20 years down the line, we will not have any women in women’s sports,” Buck said.